ChargrilledChook/mastermind/README.md

 ## Follow Up

-* Keep reading Sandi Metz book
+* Re-read Sandi Metz book
 * Come back to this after learning / practicing a bit more
 * Look at other student solutions
 * Look at examples of good OOP code on github etc